Apply to live at Chrysalis (income cap: $41,280)

 - The house will use a consensus process to decide whether they’d like to invite you to live with them, while abiding by all applicable fair-housing rules.
 If they approve you, congratulations!
 But the process isn’t quite over yet.

 - Because the BHC has received support from the City of Boulder’s Division of Housing to create permanently affordable rental housing, you’ll need to income qualify before you can sign a lease, put down your deposit, and move in.
 In order to income qualify, you’ll need to demonstrate that you make less than the income cap associated with the house you’re applying to, and that you earn more than enough to pay your rent, utility, and food shares.
+You will also need to provide verification that your liquid assets (savings, checking, but not necessarily retirement funds) are below $55,000.
 See the income qualification page for all the gory details.

 Because Boulder is a college town and classes start in August, our leases (as well as those of many other properties) turn over on August 1st.
 However, there are sometimes openings at other times during the year.
 The individual house pages and membership coordinators will indicate when the next openings are expected.
 All leases are for a full year (August 1st through July 31st) unless you move in in the middle a lease cycle (i.e. not on August 1st).
 In that case your lease will start at your move in date and end on the following July 31st.